-Last month I published some tips for your next trip, general tips to make your travels more enjoyable.
+Last month I published some tips for traveling in France, general tips to make your travels more enjoyable.
 But I’ve just returned from France and want to share nine more tips, the “nitty gritty” kind that you need to know just when you don’t expect it.
 And these are the ones that help you avoid a bump or simply add to your enjoyment.

 - The Monoprix Sac: All over France is a supermarket called Monoprix.
 It’s a nice, upscale grocery store with clothing and other products as well.
 At the cash register, you’ll likely see a small bag for about 3 Euros.
 This bag is indispensable (see photo.)
 Inside the small bag is a larger bag.
 It’s easy to carry and the bigger bag is perfect for trips to the open-air market, picnics, shopping trips, or those grocery stores that don’t give you bags (common in Europe and getting more common in the U.S.)